jzfre/mail-filter/README.md

 CUSTOM_FILTERING_RULES="Keep emails from my manager,Delete promotional emails with 'offer' in subject,Archive newsletters"
 ```

+### Available Models

+You can use any OpenAI chat model.
+Recommended options:
+- `gpt-4.1-mini` (default) - Fast and cost-effective
+- `gpt-4.1` - More capable, higher cost
+- `gpt-4.1-nano` - Fastest, lowest cost
+- `o4-mini` - Reasoning model for complex decisions

 ## How It Works

-1. **Email Retrieval**: The agent fetches unread emails from your Gmail inbox
+1. **Email Retrieval**: The agent fetches **unread** emails from your Gmail inbox
 2. **Batching**: Emails are processed in batches (max 50 at a time)
-3. **AI Analysis**: Each batch is sent to OpenAI GPT for analysis via LangChain
+3. **AI Analysis**: Each batch is sent to OpenAI for analysis (includes email age for smarter decisions)
 4. **Rule Application**: Custom filtering rules are applied to guide decisions
-5. **Action Execution**: Emails are either deleted or marked as read based on AI analysis
+5. **Action Execution**: Emails are deleted, archived, or marked as read based on AI analysis

+### How It Tracks Processed Emails

+The agent uses a **Gmail label** (`mail-filter/processed`) to track which emails have been processed:

+- Query: `in:inbox -label:mail-filter/processed` (all inbox emails NOT yet processed)
+- After processing each email, the label is added
+- This works for ALL emails, not just unread ones

+**Benefits**:
+- Process your entire inbox backlog, not just unread emails
+- Run multiple times safely - already processed emails are skipped
+- You can see processed emails in Gmail by clicking the label
+- To reprocess emails, just remove the label in Gmail

+**Preview mode**: No labels are added, so you can run `--preview` multiple times safely.

+**Legacy mode**: Set `UNREAD_ONLY=true` to only process unread emails (old behavior).

 ## Project Structure